JWTHI/ViTAL-SCENE/README.md

 # ViTAL SCENE: Vision Transformer-Based Triplet Autoencoder Latent Space for Traffic Scenario Novelty Estimation

-This repository provides the triplet autoencoder architecture using vision transformer as encoder as presented in "Traffic Scenario Novelty Detection in the Latent Space of a Vision Transformer-Based Autoencoder Triplet Network".
+This repository provides the triplet autoencoder architecture using vision transformer as encoder as presented in "Novelty Detection and Analysis of Traffic Scenario Infrastructures in the Latent Space of a Vision Transformer-Based Triplet Autoencoder".

 ## Setup and Train the Network
 1. Clone the repository.